Swimming

 Over the years swimwear has come on leaps and bounds.
 So have policies relating to guidance about what can be worn in pools.
 It’s important that children feel confident and comfortable – but that they are also safe.

-On the day of their swimming lesson, pupils should come to school in P.E./sports clothing to enable them to change for swimming quickly and independently – this will give them more time in the swimming pool.
+Your child will get changed for swimming lessons in school.
+On the days of their swimming lessons, children should come to school in either their school uniform or school P.E. kit, whichever is easier for them to change quickly and independently out of and in to.
+This will give them the maximum amount of time in the swimming pool.

 There are different styles of swimwear.
 These include: